 Closing entries to pass before preparing a Profit and Loss Account

-Closing entries in accounting refer to the many entries that are made at the conclusion of an accounting year with the purpose of eliminating the balances of all temporary accounts established throughout the accounting period and transferring their balances to the appropriate permanent accounts.
+Closing entries in accounting refer to the many entries that are made after an accounting year to eliminate the balances of all temporary accounts established throughout the accounting period and transfer their balances to the appropriate permanent accounts.

 Closing entries